DanielCrema/code-origins/portfolio-daniel/README.md

 # Portfolio Daniel 🎓🚀
-### Not a real portfolio: Just for studying sake 📚
+The first time I said "oh, *this is beautiful*" for a frontend project of mine 🎉

-#### The first time I said "oh, this is beautiful" for a frontend project of mine 🎉
+In this study project I have managed to develop an almost-professional personal portfolio using pure CSS and HTML, featuring a beautiful *modern design*.
+By that time I didn't know anything about *backend*, so the form was just a static page.

-In this study project I have managed to develop an almost-professional personal portfolio using pure CSS and HTML, featuring a beautiful modern design.
-By that time I didn't know anything about backend, so the form was just a static page.
+- Not a real portfolio: Just for studying sake 📚

 ## Dates 👨‍💻🗓️
-### 🗝️ First commit
+🗝️ *First commit*

 - Jun 3, 2023

-### 🔐 Last commit
+🔐 *Last commit*

 - Sep 12, 2023

 ## 🛠️ Stack